 I think we can agree on those items for sure.

-I was originally tipped to this diagnosis by caregivers and family members of Parkinson's patients who saw a lot of the odd postures, the bug eyes and so on, and said, here's where it is.
+I was originally tipped to this diagnosis by caregivers and family members of Parkinson's patients who saw a lot of the odd postures, the bug eyes, and so on and said, here's where it is.

 And so what I've looked at are some of the secondary signs that even the literature has until recently basically ignored.

-I think that what we are learning more than anything is based on the public information, based on the medicine she's taking, based on her behavior, based on the secrecy, based on a history of lies that I think that we all have a right to be suspicious, and I think somebody running for president that has such issues has an obligation to uh really get the American people informed as to what the true condition is.
+I think that what we are learning more than anything is based on the public information, based on the medicine she's taking, based on her behavior, based on the secrecy, based on a history of lies, that I think that we all have a right to be suspicious.

 The only way that will happen is an independent neurological and complete physical exam, in my opinion.

-So all right, guys, thank you all for being with us.
+So, all right, guys, thank you all for being with us.

-And yet for having me.
+And yes, thank you for having me.

 Which they've been doing up to this point.